narbs91/arweave-json-uploader/README.md

 3. Observe the `logs/service.log` file to see if your data looks like you expect it to
 4. **(Optional but recommend)** Open a separate terminal and traverse to where the `testweave-docker` repo is located i.e. `cd some/path/to/testweave-docker`.
 5. **(Optional but recommend)** In the `testweave-docker` project root run `docker-compose up` to start up the testweave node.
 6. **(Optional but recommend)** Go back to the original terminal window you opened with the `arweave-uploader` project root and run `ts-node uploader.ts -d false -t true` to begin an actual upload to your local testweave.
+If you notice your testweave docker container hanging on operations i've found that deleting the container and starting it again with `docker-compose up` resolves the issue.
 7. **(Optional but recommend)** Once the upload is finished, observe the `logs/service.log` file to see the results
-8. Assuming you are satisfied with your dryrun and/or testweave uploads you can now upload to the Arweave mainnet via `ts-node uploader.ts -d false -t false` (**Warning:** This step will actually consume AR tokens from your wallet)
+9. Assuming you are satisfied with your dryrun and/or testweave uploads you can now upload to the Arweave mainnet via `ts-node uploader.ts -d false -t false` (**Warning:** This step will actually consume AR tokens from your wallet)
-9. Once the upload is finished, observe the `logs/service.log` file to see the results
+10. Once the upload is finished, observe the `logs/service.log` file to see the results

 **Checking upload results**